albrow/zoom/README.md

 1. **You are working with a lot of data.** Zoom stores all data in memory at all times, and does not yet support sharding or Redis Cluster.
 Memory could be a hard constraint for larger applications.
 	Keep in mind that it is possible (if expensive) to run Redis on machines with up to 256GB of memory on cloud providers such as Amazon EC2.
-This is probably plenty for all but the largest applications.
 2. **You require the ability to run advanced queries.** Zoom currently only provides support for basic queries and is not as powerful or flexible as something like SQL.
 For example, Zoom currently lacks the equivalent of the `IN` or `OR` SQL keywords.
 See the